 Jane Kirkwood, known by everyone as Jeanie, hailed from Wishaw, Scotland, a scraggly suburb of Glasgow, emigrating at age 39 in 1911.
 A widow, Jeanie also died at her home, at 121 Ida Avenue, in the middle of Donora’s famed Cement City.

-They most likely did not die at exactly the same time, though.
+They most likely did not die at exactly those times, though.
 Chaos during the smog made more specific determinations all but impossible.
 Hundreds of residents that weekend experienced severe breathing problems, and from early Saturday morning to early Sunday morning, doctors, nurses, police officers, firefighters, and undertakers worked around the clock to deal with the sick, dying, and dead.
 The local hospital, Charleroi-Monessen Hospital, was inundated with patients from Donora.
 Physicians and coroners working in such conditions would have used the closest approximation possible for a time of death.

 Times of Death

 The graphics below show the official times of death for each victim, as shown on the death certificate.

 The smog killed far more people than the 20 shown above.
 Thousands were sickened during the smog, and untold hundreds are reported to have died later as a result of the smog’s lingering effects.
 Local, state, and federal agencies at the time used their own criteria for determining the official list of victims.
 They generally used an end-date of Sunday, October 31.